 Permanent residents will be asked to submit a copy of their green card and a form that admissions representative will provide you.

-Application review begins the first and fifteenth day of every month; decisions are mailed within two weeks.
+Application review begins the first day of every month; decisions are mailed within two weeks.